The Norwood Procedure

 What Happens During the Norwood Procedure?

-- Building a new, larger aorta.
-The bottom part of the pulmonary artery is joined with the baby's weak, undeveloped aorta.
-This new aorta is now the path from the right ventricle to the body.
+- Build a new, larger aorta.
+The bottom part of the pulmonary artery (which normally goes from the right ventricle to the lungs) is joined with the aorta.
+This new, bigger aorta now goes from the right ventricle to the body.

 What Happens After the Norwood Procedure?